 - Choose the right incentive structure.
 Spend a lot of time thinking about your user personas.
 What motivates them to share?
 Is it a “first finder” (early adopter) mentality?
 A lot of Ambassadors are motivated by generosity and by being able to provide value to their network.
 Consider things like a dual incentive structure where the ambassador is able to gift a discount to their friends.

 - Don’t forget about your other marketing channels!
 Be sure to promote your referral marketing program and provide marketing resources to help your ambassadors promote.
 Calculate the customer acquisition costs (CAC) of your other channels as well.
 You can use this CAC to set the budget for the incentive structure for your referral marketing program.
 Since you only pay on a conversion, your referral program is guaranteed to have a lower CAC than your other channels.
 We’ve found that CLTV of referred customers is generally much higher as well.

 It would be unfair not to share an interesting answer by Tiago Albuquerque on a Quora discussion I started for the research about referral marketing programs.

 For startups, it’s extremely essential to not only grow but grow fast.
 Consequently, a solid referral marketing program is what they need in order to control the CAC.

 What are some benefits of a referral marketing program for startups?

 - If a satisfied customer tells a close friend about a certain business, then their trust is immediately transferred to the business, irrespective of if he has heard about it or not.

-- Referrals help in reducing your investment on sales activities.
+Referrals help in reducing your investment in sales activities.

-In the end, it would be lovely if you, my great friends, share your best advice in the comments section below and convert this post into a source of motivation for startups who are considering the referral route.
+In the end, it would be great if you, my great friends, share your best advice in the comments section below and convert this post into a source of motivation for startups that are considering the referral route.
 In this discussion, everyone’s invited!